JPatel87/locks-of-lush/README.md

 Example - Navigation view when current page is the login page but services link is hovered over
 ![Navigation-hover](readme_documents/features/navigation-hover.png)

-Example - Navigation view when the user is authenticated and if the dropdown arrow is selected next to the logged in status
+Example - Navigation view when the user is logged on
 ![Navigation-log-in](readme_documents/features/navigation-log-in.png)

 #### Footer